matzsoft/WitnessPuzzles/README.md

 ### Functional

-1. Add a way to select the triangles count for the triangle icon type.
 1. Add the new tetris icon type.
 1. Make an icon for the app.
 1. Look to cleanup the extra* methods.